hhalawana-osi/PI-Web-API-Client-VBA/README.md

 ## Source code
 The Visual Studio solution that generates the final library is available on the src folder.
 You might want to add or edit a method and rebuild the solution in order to generate custom assemblies.

+## Documentation

+All classes and methods are described on the [DOCUMENTATION.md](DOCUMENTATION.md).
+You can also use the Object Browser from Visual Basic for Application to read the same information.

 ## Remember

 As this is a .NET library with COM objects and methods exposed to be able be consumed within the VBA environment, there are some things to have in mind, specially when comparing with C# development.